top of page

 This comforted me.

 This happened before I became a hospice nurse, and before I had any experience working in end-of-life care, where I have witnessed pain and suffering more often than anyone ever should.
-Sometimes we can reduce the pain, sometimes we can reduce the suffering, but when we cannot, I feel helpless, and it breaks my heart.
+Sometimes we can reduce the pain, sometimes we can reduce the suffering, but when we can’t, I feel helpless, and it breaks my heart.
 No one should ever have to suffer like that.

 The End of Life Option Act, Medical Aid in Dying, and Death with Dignity are some of the names that are given to the legal option for someone who is dying, to be able to end their life with dignity, as opposed to living whatever time they are gifted with increased pain and suffering.